-Chambres d’Amis is a charming bed & breakfast in the form of a traditional Moroccan riad.
+Chambres d’Amis is a charming bed & breakfast in an old Moroccan riad, enclosed garden.
 It is a lovely oasis hidden behind intricately decorated wooden doors and serves as a peaceful retreat in busy Marrakech, Morocco.

 The style of Chambres d’Amis is contemporary Moroccan, simple rather than overly decorated.
 Unlike most traditional hotels in Marrakech, I chose to keep the house rather simple to establish a calming atmosphere.
 It doesn’t look designed, yet is contemporary, easy going and relaxed.

 There is so much beauty in Moroccan simplicity and I’ve tried to show that in the house.
 Our approach has been recognized and published in several style magazines from many different countries.

 What has been some of the feedback from your guests?

 Most of our guests remark on the unique easy style of Chambres d’Amis, which is a compliment for me because I am an interior designer.
 People enjoy the level of personal attention that is dedicated to each guest.
 We sometimes have clients who start their vacation in Marrakech for a few days, then take a tour in the country and come back here for their last night.
 Everyone tells us it’s like coming home and how nice of a feeling that is to have while on vacation.